 Does This Rule Apply Only If I Use Leverage?

 This is where many people get confused, so I want to be clear.

 The Rule applies to margin accounts.
 If you’re using a margin account to day trade, you must either limit your trades to three intraday trades per week or maintain a minimum equity of $25,000 in your account.

 However, you can use a margin account for cash transactions.
 This means that you’re not using leverage, but you’re trading from a margin account.
 In this case, the rule applies.

 The Bottom Line

 Day trading is one of the most exciting ways to make money in the world, and it comes with few restrictions.
-The PDT Rule is the only thing you need to worry about — and only if you’re using a margin account.
+The Pattern Day Trader (PDT} Rule is the only thing you need to worry about — and only if you’re using a margin account.

 To learn the best day trading strategies and build your wealth using proven methods, join my Trading Challenge.
 I help people achieve the lifestyles they want through hard work and successful trading.
 Whether you want to earn four, five, six, or seven figures, my successful students and I can help.

 Download the key points of this post as PDF.